luo-group/MODIFY/README.md

 ```

-## 1. Zero-shot protein fitness prediction
+## 🧬 1.
+Zero-shot protein fitness prediction

 MODIFY integrates four pre-trained unsupervised ML models (ESM, EVmutation, EVE, and MSA Transformer) for zero-shot protein fitness prediction.
 As the computation for calculating the predictions for each method is time-consuming and resource-intensive, we provided our scripts for computing and also provide pre-calculated predictions.
 You can skip this section and directly jump to the next section [2.
 Pareto optimization of fitness and diversity for library design](#2-pareto-optimization-of-fitness-and-diversity-for-library-design).

 For ESM-1v and ESM-2, we downloaded the scripts from the public repo of ESM (https://github.com/facebookresearch/esm#esmfold) and modified the scripts to adapt to multiprocessing.
 Please use `torch.hub.set_dir('')` to set a directory for ESM pre-trained models downloading, as this would usually take up a large amount of space.
 For detailed zero-shot fitness prediction implementation, please refer to `notebooks/zero.ipynb`.

 For EVmutation, we generated the MSA from the server of EVcouplings (https://v2.evcouplings.org/) and downloaded the EVmutation model from the results page.
 For zero-shot fitness prediction implementation, please refer to `notebooks/zero.ipynb`.
+If the downloaed EVmutation model skipped columns with low coverage, please refer to `notebooks/run_evcouplings` for instructions to train EVmutation model locally.

 For EVE, we used the same MSA as EVmutation, and used the code from the public repo (https://github.com/OATML-Markslab/EVE).
 We modified the scripts to enable multiprocessing inference.
 For zero-shot fitness prediction implementation, please refer to `notebooks/zero.ipynb`.

 For MSA Transformer, we downloaded the scripts from the public repo of ESM (https://github.com/facebookresearch/esm#esmfold) and modified the scripts to adapt to multiprocessing.
-We used hhfilter to subsample the MSA.
+We used hhfilter to subsample the MSA and then further sub-sample the MSA using the sequence weight calculated in EVE.
 Please use `torch.hub.set_dir('')` to set a directory for ESM pre-trained models downloading, as this would usually take up a large amount of space.
 For detailed zero-shot fitness prediction implementation, please refer to `notebooks/zero.ipynb`

-## 2. Pareto optimization of fitness and diversity for library design
+## 📡 2.
+Pareto optimization of fitness and diversity for library design

 Here in our repository, we used the pre-calculated zero-shot protein fitness predictions of GB1 variants `data/GB1/GB1_zero.csv` as the demo and showed how to perform the pareto optimization.